ueler/angular-rxjs-unsubscribe/EXAMPLES.md

 In fact, by navigating back and forth between ``EmptyComponent`` and ``RxjsTimerComponent`` we can create many ``RxjsTimerComponent`` objects that don't get cleaned up.
 Thus we indeed created a memory leak in our example.

-NOTE: If you don't use any references (like member variables) from the component in the callback, the component gets garbage collected and there is no memory leak.
+Note: If you don't use any references (like member variables) from the component in the callback, the component gets garbage collected and there is no memory leak.

 ### Summary
-__ALWAYS unsubscribe if the observable does not complete or if you are not sure if it completes, since the callback logic still runs in the background otherwise, possibly creating memory leaks and unwanted side effects.__
+__Always unsubscribe if the observable does not complete or if you are not sure if it completes, since the callback logic still runs in the background otherwise, possibly creating memory leaks and unwanted side effects.__

 ## Observables that eventually complete
-We created the component ``RxjsTimerComplete``.
+We created the component ``RxjsTimerCompleteComponent``.
 It contains the following observable:
 ```
-this.subscription = timer(0, 1000)
+timer(0, 1000)
     .pipe(take(5))
     .subscribe(() => {
         this.counter++;